joshhedstrom/joshhedstrom/README.md

 - ⚛️ React is my jam, 🪝 hooks are my fav.
 - 🔮 I have seen the future, and it's Module Federation and blazing fast. 🚀
 - 🛠 I've got a lot of experience in ES6 but I always default to TypeScript when I can.
+- 🔒 I'm a cybersecurity zealot.
+I believe that web application security should be a priority on all levels of an application.
 - 💻 I'm passionate about testing and documentation and getting coding standards enforced from the very start of the dev process.
 - ✨ I strive towards code that is testable, maintainable, readable, and well-documented.